tomas-wrobel/fs/README.md

-# Vise File System
+# Cross-Platform File System
 This file system is for Dart & Flutter users, who wants cross-platform API

 ## Features
-* cross-platform, working on web!
+* cross-platform, working on the web!
 * open to anyone
 	* you may need to fork the repo and customize it
-	* unlike Vise Maps themselves, this code is licensed under 3 clauses, which give you much more freedom
 * uses the same API as `dart:io`